[Haemophilus b Conjugate (Meningococcal Protein Conjugate) And Hepatitis b (Recombinant) Vaccine]

 What are the precautions when taking haemophilus b conjugate and hepatitis b vaccine (Comvax)?

-Before using this medication, tell the doctor or pharmacist if your child is allergic to it; or to yeast or latex; or if your child have any other allergies.
+Before using this vaccine, tell the health care professional if your child is allergic to it; or to yeast or latex; or if your child have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell the doctor or pharmacist your infant's medical history, especially of: bleeding problems (e.g., hemophilia, low platelets, anticoagulant treatment), current illness with fever.
+Before using this vaccine, tell the health care professional your child's medical history, especially of: bleeding problems (e.g., hemophilia, low platelets, anticoagulant treatment), current illness with fever.